efanibi25/Gess-Javascript/README.md

 Phaser also handles the front end so the challenge is figuring out how to integrate it
 See: Documentation/future.MD

+# Accessing

+Main website is hosted on localhost:8090, unless you change the .env variables#

 # Running/Install